Hubert Adamczyk

-Hubert Adamczyk (born 23 February 1998) is a Polish professional footballer who plays as a midfielder for Ekstraklasa club Zagłębie Lubin.
+Hubert Adamczyk (born 23 February 1998) is a Polish professional footballer who plays as a midfielder for II liga club Chojniczanka Chojnice.

 Club career

 Adamczyk began his career at Zawisza Bydgoszcz, of his hometown, Bydgoszcz.
 He was signed by English Premier League side Chelsea in 2014.

-After leaving Chelsea in January 2016, Adamczyk joined Cracovia of Poland.
-He made his debut on 6 March, coming on as a sub in the 91st minute for Jakub Wójcicki against Lech Poznań in a 2–1 defeat.
+After leaving Chelsea in January 2016, Adamczyk returned to Poland to join Cracovia.
+He made his debut on 6 March, coming on as a substitute in the 91st minute for Jakub Wójcicki against Lech Poznań in a 2–1 defeat.

 On 31 August 2017, he was loaned to Olimpia Grudziądz.